 Bula Kava House is the second Kava vendor we’re featuring, as part of our Facebook Kava Promotion.
 Bula Kava House has provided me with some of my favorite Kava over the past few years, and is really tied for my favorite Kava supplier.
 They consistently offer several cultivars of Kava.
 What we offered on our Facebook Kava Promotion were their 4 current Powdered Kava Root cultivars; Borogu, Fu’u, Koniak, and Melo Melo.
 Continue Reading

 The conversation about Kava as an alternative to alcohol has been an ongoing one with stable positive feedback.
 As far as I know there isn’t really any prominent source declaring that alcohol is better than Kava – and everyone knows how terrible drinking alcohol can be on your system!
 Well, today as I was sipping my Kava I came across a lovely bit of news: Eric Smith – an independent life insurance agent and founder of yourlifesolution.com – has publically endorsed Kava as a safe and worthy alternative to alcohol consumption .
+On the topic of life insurance, as it is pretty important and I’ve had my own experience recently involving another insurance policy, if you’re yet to have a cover plan, look into different life insurance policies.

 As many people know alcohol can damage your liver over time or even in just one heavy drinking session.
 The liver filters alcohol and breaks it down and if you overpower its ability to do this then – like with anything that is overpowered – it will break down and function incorrectly.
 But, what many people don’t know is that excessive alcohol consumption can actually lead to a bleeding from the esophagus – the tube that trails from your throat to your belly.
 Evidently this can make eating pretty painful and daily life tasks a little more than uncomfortable.
 Swelling and damage of the pancreas can also occur as well as the development of cancer in various parts of the body that alcohol is in contact with .